stefanv/blog/content/2018-10-31-using-org-mode-with-neomutt.md

                    "neomutt" "-R" "-f" mail-dir
                    "-e" (format "push '%s'" mutt-keystrokes))))

-; Whenever org-mode sees a link starting with `mutt:...`, it ; calls our `mutt-open-message` function (org-add-link-type "mutt" 'stefanv/mutt-open-message)
+; Whenever org-mode sees a link starting with `message://`, it ; calls our `mutt-open-message` function (org-add-link-type "message" 'stefanv/mutt-open-message)
 ```

 There are a few caveats: if you use `maildir-utils`, the search